insongkim/PanelMatch/README.md

 Authors: In Song Kim (insong@mit.edu), Adam Rauh (amrauh@umich.edu), Erik Wang (haixiaow@Princeton.edu), Kosuke Imai (imai@harvard.edu)

-This R package provides a set of methodological tools that enable researchers to apply matching methods to time-series cross-sectional data.
-Imai, Kim, and Wang (2018) proposes a nonparametric generalization of difference-in-differences estimator, which does not rely on the linearity assumption as often done in practice.
-Researchers first select a method of matching each treated observation from a given unit in a particular time period with control observations from other units in the same time period that have a similar treatment and covariate history.
-These methods include standard matching and weighting methods based on propensity score and Mahalanobis distance.
-Once matching is done, both short-term and long-term average treatment effects for the treated can be estimated with standard errors.
-The package also offers a visualization technique that allows researchers to assess the quality of matches by examining the resulting covariate balance.
+PanelMatch is an R package implementing a set of methodological tools proposed by Imai, Kim, and Wang (2021) that enables researchers to apply matching methods for causal inference on time-series cross-sectional data with binary treatments.
+The package includes implementations of matching methods based on propensity scores and Mahalanobis distance, as well as weighting methods.
+PanelMatch enables users to easily calculate a variety of possible quantities of interest, along with standard errors.
+The software is flexible, allowing users to tune the matching, refinement, and estimation procedures with a large number of parameters.
+The package also offers a variety of visualization and diagnostic tools for researchers to better understand their data and assess their results.

 Installation Instructions
 -------------------------